-Welcome to our series: Real Motherhood.
+Welcome to our series: Real Talk.
 Here, we share first-person stories from our community on various topics we all go through in our motherhood journey.
-We created this series because no two motherhood experiences are the same and everyone arrives at motherhood in their own way.
-And we think that's beautiful.
-The Real Motherhood series elevates different perspectives and experiences on motherhood to foster conversation, connection and to celebrate the sisterhood of motherhood.
+We created this series because no two experiences are the same and everyone's motherhood journey is unique.
+Real Talk elevates different perspectives and experiences on the journey to motherhood to foster conversation and connection, so we all feel a little less alone.

 Today's topic: fertility.